 - Relaxing at Sainte-Anne: If you want to enjoy some alone time and want to take a break from your busy itinerary, then this is the best place to unwind.
 The beaches are warm and soothing and great for lazy walks.
 Swim in the pristine waters and sunbathe on the shores.
 Visit the local shops and restaurants to enjoy the local flavor.

-Travel Risks for International Travellers in Martinique
+Travel Risks for International Travelers in Martinique

 Martinique is safe to travel to but there are things to look out for.